Softr vs Airtable pricing: Which is the better value in 2026?

 It can do either.
 Softr works as a frontend layer on top of your existing Airtable base, or as a full replacement using its built-in relational database (up to 1M records on the Business plan).
 Using Softr on its own is often a better value.

 Airtable bills every collaborator with edit access as a paid seat.
 Softr only considers app users, meaning people who log into your published app, and doesn't charge for the internal team building it.
-Each Softr plan comes with a user allowance (ranging from 10 to 500+), and you can add more in packs of 10 at a flat $10/month rate.
+Each Softr plan comes with an included app-user allowance (Free: 5, up to Business: Team 30 + Client 100), and additional users beyond that are billed per user, starting at $1/month on Pro and $2/month on Business.

 For most business use cases, yes.
 Softr's built-in database lets you consolidate onto one platform and drop Airtable seat fees, which is how some teams cut thousands of dollars a month.